 |Students can finish online courses independently in the semester, at their own pace.||Online courses are not self-paced.
 Students must follow the same academic calendar as other courses and adhere to the same assigned dates.|

 |No participation is expected from students enrolled in an online course.||Students are required to participate in online courses by communicating with classmates and the instructor through discussion forums and other assignments.|

-You can also complete the Study Skills and Learning Styles self-assessments.
+You can also complete the Study Skills self-assessment.
+Your honest responses to this assessment will help you understand the realities and expectations of taking an online course.
 Your honest responses to these assessments will help you understand the realities and expectations of taking an online course.